dipakkr/A-to-Z-Resources-for-Students/README.md

 - **Other**
     - Tracks to Relax
     - Unladylike

-## 15. Top sites for APTITUTE PREPARATION FOR PLACEMENTS
+## 15. Top sites for Aptitude Preparion for Placements

   - [IndiaBix.com](https://indiabix.com)